 Gypsy Cave Flamenco Show

-Probably even more important when in Grenada than visiting the Alhambra is seeing a gypsy cave flamenco show.
-We went to one near our cave stay and felt a little underdressed because so many Spanish visitors and the performers were wearing fancy clothes.
-Before the show we sat in the patio drinking red wine, sangria and eating a few tapas before entering.
-The show was in a small cave with the spectators lined up in chairs against the walls while the dancers, sang, tap danced and played guitar to Gypsy songs full of passion that have been passed down through the generations.
-It was amazing, and Indie loved it, but I had to remove her after ten minutes because it was too loud for her little baby ears.
+Probably even more important than visiting the Alhambra when in Granada is seeing a gypsy cave flamenco show.
+We attended one near our cave accommodation and felt a bit underdressed, as many Spanish visitors and performers were wearing fancy clothes.
+Before the show, we enjoyed red wine, sangria, and a few tapas on the patio.
+The performance took place in a small cave, with spectators lined up in chairs against the walls while dancers sang, tap danced, and played guitar to passionate gypsy songs that have been passed down through generations.
+It was an amazing experience, and Indie loved it, but I had to remove her after ten minutes because it was too loud for her little ears.

 Indie and me at the cave gypsy show